polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 sustainability as a validator.

 One thing to remember is that there is a risk involved in staking for both validators and nominators, as both can lose up to 100% of their funds if a validator gets slashed.
 This means it is paramount for nominators only to nominate validators that they trust, as well as for validators to do their best to instill confidence in their ability to provide validation services.
 Validators should do their best to build a reputation through different means, as this is one of the most important factors in how nominators should pick whom they stake with.

-## Gaining Visibility
+### Gain Visibility

 Nominators should be able to know whom they are staking with.
-If nominators stake with a bunch of pseudo-anonymous addresses because it seems profitable, they expose themselves to more risks than nominating validators that follow best practices to whom they _know_ the addresses belong.
+If nominators stake with a bunch of pseudo-anonymous addresses because it seems profitable, they expose themselves to more risks than nominating validators that follow best practices to whom they know the addresses belong.
 Establishing a clear identity in multiple places can help gain visibility across the ecosystem.
 This includes setting an on-chain identity and making a known presence throughout various community channels.

-### Setting Identity
+### Set Identity

 All validators should set an on-chain identity and get a judgement on the identity so that nominators can find nodes when browsing through various dashboards and user interfaces.
 When someone interacts with the chain, it ensures that an address they may come across belongs to the validator, and actions of that identity throughout various parts of the ecosystem (staking, governance, block explorers, etc.) form a cohesive representation of their participation.

 !!!note
     When running multiple validator nodes, the best way to scale an identity is to use multiple sub-identities from a single verified identity

-It's recommended to fill out as many fields in the identity as possible so Nominators have ample means of reaching out.
-Nominators may wish to know more about the Validator, the particular setup, future staking plans, tooling used, or several additional topics.
+It's recommended to fill out as many fields in the identity as possible so nominators have ample means of reaching out.
+Nominators may wish to know more about the validator, the particular setup, future staking plans, tooling used, or several additional topics.
 Having a dedicated website additionally to provide this sort of information is ideal.

-!!!note "Ledger app on Nano S doesn't support the extrinsic for setting identity yet"
+Please note, the Ledger application on Nano S doesn't yet support the extrinsic for setting identity.

-### Website
+### Establish a Website

 One strategy for helping gain additional visibility is to set up a dedicated site for your validator, which includes the networks that one is a validator for and validator details such as